-Double Attack (Fork):This means to attack two of the opponent's men at the same time.
-Attacking two pieces with one move like this is called double attack.
+Double Attack (Fork): This means to attack two of the opponent's men or two threats at the same time.
+Attacking two pieces (or two threats) with one move like this is called double attack.
 It is one of the most effective ways of attacking.
 Every chessman can fork.
 The importance of a fork move depends on the value of attacked piece.
 The effect of fork moves increases if attacked pieces are more valuable.

-Discovered Check:In some positions, giving check may be blocked by a player's own piece.
+Discovered Check: In some positions, giving check may be blocked by a player's own piece.
 Giving check by moving the blocking piece is called discovered check.